bionanopatterning/Pom/docs/index.rst

 Welcome to the Pom documentation!
 ===============================

-This documentation is a work in progress.
 For questions, reach out to mlast@mrc-lmb.cam.ac.uk, or ask on our `GitHub page <https://github.com/bionanopatterning/Pom>`_.
 Asking questions on GitHub is preferred, as it allows others to read the Q&A as well.

 Table of contents
 __________